Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Belly Meds

 Eating foreign foods can often cause an upset stomach.
-Although we have never gotten sick eating the food in Vietnam, we are always prepared with medications in case of unfortunate digestive problems.
+We are always prepared with medications in case of unfortunate digestive problems.
 Pack some tums and an anti-diarrhea meds just in case!

-Pro Tip: Speaking of getting sick abroad, we would never go on a trip without Travel Insurance.
-Not only can it protect against trip cancelations and lost luggage, but it can also help in the case of illness or injuries while traveling.
+Pro Tip: Speaking of getting sick abroad, Travel Insurance may be able to help.
+Not only could it cover trip cancelations and lost luggage, but it can also help in the case of injuries while traveling.
 Check rates and coverage with World Nomads.

 Da Nang, Vietnam Food Tour